Love Link ministry FAQs (Frequently Asked Questions)

 - What are the vehicles used for?
 How many?
 Did someone donate them?

 - There's a donated van or two and a truck involved.
 The vehicles pick up foodstuffs and get various supplies.
 We do an occasional pickup of donated stuff for the resale shop.
 Our monthly newsletter requires a run out here to the SNU print shop and then the printed newsletters and envelopes go to Bethany Place where they are labeled and sorted and prepared for mailing.
 Then they go to the post office.
-Last year we experimented with having a booth of the Craft Link shop items in a crafters' mall (the one on NW Expressway between Meridian and MacArthur).
+One year we experimented with having a booth of the Craft Link shop items in a crafters' mall.
 The men had to go out periodically to check on the display and re-stock the booth.
-The men in the recovery houses generally don't have vehicles, so if they need to go to the doctor, they usually go in one of the Love Link vehicles.
+The men in the Sober Living Program don't have vehicles, so if they need to go to the doctor, they go in one of the Love Link vehicles.
 Sometimes some of them will be in job training programs that require some transportation to get there.
-Recently, Wayne Stark and two men in the recovery houses plus a woman that is involved with the ministry came to speak at a Southern Nazarene University class.
-They used one of the vans for transportation.
-Wayne has use of a van for his transportation.

 - For your printing do you have a laser printer or do you use a commercial printing company?

 - Currently, most of our printing needs are met by the Southern Nazarene University print shop.
 It gives us the best deal we've been able to find.